Fargo - North of Normal (a Short Film)

 Music, Theater and Festivals

-Many local theater and music opportunities including the Fargo-Moorhead Community Theatre, Tin Roof Theater Company, Theater B, the Fargo Moorhead Symphony Orchestra, the Fargo-Moorhead Opera, FM Ballet, the Jazz Arts Group, and Trollwood Performing Arts School.
+Many local theater and music opportunities including the Fargo-Moorhead Community Theatre, Tin Roof Theater Company, Theater B, the Fargo Moorhead Symphony Orchestra, the Fargo Moorhead Area Youth Symphonies, the Fargo-Moorhead Opera, FM Ballet, the Arts Partnership, and Trollwood Performing Arts School.
 Many of these groups have reduced cost tickets for students and there are opportunities for free recitals, readings, and productions all year at NDSU, Concordia, and MSUM.

 Fargo also hosts great concerts and entertainment.
 Some recent shows include Katie Perry, Jake Owen, Pink, Barenaked Ladies, Brandi Carlile, Justin Timberlake, Margaret Cho, Bon Jovi, Kenny Chesney, Carrie Underwood, Billy Joel, Eric Clapton, Cirque du Soleil, and Broadway Series theater productions.